f-o-a-m/kepler/hs-abci-server/README.md

 handleBeginBlock req = ...
 ```

-The application is served over TCP using `network-conduit` package, which means that ultimately your application must be run
+The application is served over TCP using `Data.Conduit.Network`, which means that ultimately your application must be run
 in `IO`.
 You can use the `transformApp` to compile your application to `IO`

 ```haskell